thingsboard/thingsboard.github.io/docs/iot-gateway/guides/how-to-connect-modbus-device.md

 About sections of Modbus configuration file you can [read more here](/docs/iot-gateway/config/modbus/).

-In this guide we will use configuration above.

 Let's analyze our settings:

-1. General configuration for the connector.
-In this section we have defined general connector settings, such as connector name ("**Modbus Default Server**"), port (**5020**) etc. You can read more about available parameters [here](/docs/iot-gateway/config/modbus/#section-server).
+1. General configuration of connector.
+In this section we have defined main settings (e. g. connector name — Modbus Default Server, port — 5020 etc.).
+You can read more about available parameters here.
 2. General device configuration.
-In this section we have defined general device settings, such as device name in ThingsBoard ("**TH_sensor**"), unit id ("**1**") etc. You can read more about available parameters [here](/docs/iot-gateway/config/modbus/#subsection-devices).
+In this section we have defined main settings of our Modbus device (e. g. device name within ThingsBoard — TH_sensor, unit id — 1 etc.).
+You can read more about available parameters here.
 3. Timeseries configuration.
-In this section we have defined a configuration for temperature and humidity parameters.
-You can read more about available parameters [here](/docs/iot-gateway/config/modbus/#subsection-timeseries).
+In this section we set up temperature and humidity parameters.
+You can read more about available parameters here.
 4. Attributes configuration.
-In this section we have defined a configuration for **batteryLevel** parameter.
-You can read more about available parameters [here](/docs/iot-gateway/config/modbus/#subsection-attributes).
+In this section we have defined the settings for batteryLevel attribute within ThingsBoard.
+You can read more about available parameters here.

-We have saved the configuration file as **modbus.json** in the config folder (the directory, that contains the general configuration file - **tb_gateway.yaml**).
+Save the configuration file as modbus.json in configuration folder (the directory, that contains the general configuration file - **tb_gateway.yaml**).

 ## Step 3.
 Turn on the connector